openstack-archive/puppet-congress/README.md

 Overview
 --------

-The congress module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects not part of the core software.
-The module its self is used to flexibly configure and manage the FIXME service for Openstack.
+The congress module is a part of [OpenStack](https://www.openstack.org), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects not part of the core software.
+The module its self is used to flexibly configure and manage the policy service for OpenStack.

 Module Description
 ------------------